GRardB/smart-capitalize/README.md

 * `capitalize()`
 * `capitalizeAll()`

-`capitalize` is meant to be used for only a single word, while `capitalizeAll` is mean to be used for multiple.
+`capitalize` is meant to be used for only a single word, while `capitalizeAll` is for use with multiple words, such as with a name or a sentence/title.

-The internal logic isn't _super_ simple, but in practice, these functions will capitalize strings where there doesn't already exist a capitalized letter.
+The internal logic isn't _super_ simple, but in practice, these functions will capitalize strings where there doesn't already exist an uppercase letter.
 Some examples:

 ```
 capitalize('hello') === 'Hello' // capitalized